 - The employee does not provide proper leave notice

 - The employee is seeking leave for a non-qualifying reason

 - The employee does not meet eligibility requirements in federal leave policy guidelines

-- The employer is not subject to FMLA because their headcount falls below the required threshold
+- The small business is not subject to FMLA because their headcount falls below the required threshold

 - The employee refuses or otherwise fails to authorize release of medical certification of need

-Tip #8: To delay or deny an employee’s FMLA leave request due to failure to provide proper notice, a small employer must show that they themselves provided the employee with proper notice (which can easily be done by complying with the general posting requirements).
+Tip #6: To delay or deny an employee’s FMLA leave request due to failure to provide proper notice, a small business must show that they themselves provided the employee with proper notice (which can easily be done by complying with the general posting requirements).

 What Protections Does the FMLA Provide?